pmav99/sysfacts/README.md

 ### `pip`

-Alternatively you can use good old `pip` but this is more fragile than
+Alternatively you can use good old `pip` but this is more fragile than `pipx`.

 ``` bash
 pip install --user sysfacts